GreptimeTeam/docs/docs/cloud/grafana.md

 - Prometheus server URL: `https://<host>/v1/prometheus/read?db=<dbname>`

-Click `basic auth` in the `Auth` section and fill in the following information in `Basic Auth Details`:
+Click `basic auth` in the `Auth` section and fill in your GreptimeCloud service username and password in `Basic Auth Details`:

 - User: `<username>`
 - Password: *Your GreptimeCloud service password*